MateiHB/MNIST/README.md

 </p>

 <sub>
 N.B. : *Double MNIST* was done by me and a collegue.
 However, I did not post my collegue's work as to not claim credit for it.
 All code in this repository is mine.
 As instructed by our professor, we had to build 2 types of models and compare their accuracy.
-My collegue built the first model using *Logistic Regression* and I built the second model using *Neural Networks*.
+My collegue built the first type of model using *Logistic Regression* and I built the second type of model using *Neural Networks*.
 </sub>

 ---